gufranmirza/release-drafter/README.md

 - major - Following change needs a major version update
 - minor - Following change needs a minor version update
 - patch - Following change needs a patch version update

-### Other

-- skip-changelog - Won't be included in the changelog

-You can find them [here](https://github.com/joelazar/releaser-example/issues/labels) too.